MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-multiple-report-layouts.md

 ms.author: solsen
 ---

-# Defining multiple report layouts
+# Defining Multiple Report Layouts

 In AL you have the option of defining multiple layouts for one report in code.
 This means that you can offer multiple versions of a layout for different purposes.
 Defining multiple layouts applies to both report objects, and report extension objects.
 The layouts can be of different types, meaning that you can have, for example, a Word layout and an Excel layout for one report, or multiple Excel layouts for one report.
-You can create reportextensions that only add layouts to an existing report and package it as an extension .al file.
+This enables creating report extensions that only add layouts to an existing report and packaging it as an extension .al file.

 ## Enabling multiple layouts

 To enable multiple layouts, you must use the `rendering` section of a report object.
 Inside the `rendering` section, you define one or more `layout` sections.
 In each of the `layout` sections, you specify details about the layout file path and name, you provide a [Caption Property](properties/devenv-caption-property.md) and a [Summary Property](properties/devenv-summary-property.md) which will be displayed to the user in the **Report Layout Selection** page in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

+> [!NOTE]
-If you do not specify a caption, the layout name will be displayed to the user.
+> If you do not specify a caption, the layout name will be displayed to the user.

 If the extension is translated, the `Caption` and `Summary` properties are included in the .xliff file and translated as well.
 For more information, see [Working with Translation Files](devenv-work-with-translation-files.md).

 ## Layout definition in AL